Yuta Okkotsu: Creation

-In retrospect, Akutami found the early design of Yuta too similar to that of fellow jujutsu sorcerer Megumi Fushiguro in the main series, thinking this they might confuse readers.
+In retrospect, Akutami found the early design of Yuta too similar to that of fellow Jujutsu Sorcerer Megumi Fushiguro in the main series, thinking this they might confuse readers.
 As a result, Akutami changed Yuta's look for the main series.
 For the series, Akutami teased readers with the possibility Yuta might have been romantically involved with another woman since Rika's death.
-Yuta's unique white uniform was made to reference problematic students but wears a black one in the final pages to fit with his classmates.
+Yuta's unique white uniform was made to reference problematic students, and still wears this white uniform at the end of the manga.
 Nevertheless, Akutami planned that once Yuta would return in Jujutsu Kaisen, he would once again wear a white uniform in hopes older readers would remember him.
 When Akutami's father started reading his manga, the manga author started wondering he based on Yuta on his father or Megumi's father, Toji.

 Sunghoo Park, who directed the first season of the series' anime adaptation and prequel film, originally wanted to cover Yuta's story in the anime's first few episodes but later decided to against it.
 In the original format, Park would dedicate the series' first three episodes to develop Yuji Itadori and then replace him with Okkotsu but the idea was scrapped.
 Although Yuta is not present in the anime's first season, he was given a brief cameo in the second introduction sequence, which was created months before the studio MAPPA confirmed the production of the Jujutsu Kaisen 0 film.

-Park said that while Yuta and Rika are the main focus of the movie, he still wanted to explore more on his relationship with the supporting cast.
+Park said that while Yuta and Rika are the main focus of the film, he still wanted to explore more on his relationship with the supporting cast.
 Sunghoo Park cast Yuta's voice actor; Ogata's job surprised them because Yuta is a young male being voiced by a woman.
 In regards to the film's theme song King Gnu's "Ichizu" (一途), the lyrics places focus on the relationship between Yuta and Rika.
 Following the film's release, Park's favorite fight sequence is when Yuta calls Rika to Geto in terms of animation.